benoit-dubreuil/fiber-config-generator/doc/research.md

 TODO : Detailed explications of what is wrong.

-TODO : The critical bug is due to incertainty and guessing of some variables.
+TODO : The critical bug is due to uncertainty and guessing of some variables.

 TODO : Lack of features : Simulation Generator does not offer a possibility to modify the tension, bias and continuity of the centroid, as described in